fauna/fauna-js/README.md

 ## Creating queries with the `fql` function

 The `fql` function is your gateway to building safe, reuseable Fauna queries.

 It allows you compose queries from sub-queries and variables native to your program.
-Variables passed in our treated as unexecutable values in Fauna's API - preventing security issues like injection attacks.
+Variables passed in are treated as unexecutable values in Fauna's API - preventing security issues like injection attacks.

 for example: